With our lives being managed by technology, our dependence on phones and computers has become fearful.

 Visiting unknown websites and downloading attachments from them can be risky and make you vulnerable to ransomware attacks.
 Always use trusted websites where you are sure that files do not contain malicious software.

 Update Your Operating Systems and Softwares Regularly

-This in itself is a lesson for all to keep your software and operating systems updated regularly, Which avoids any malware content from infecting your system or accessing your files.
+This is a lesson for all to keep your software and operating systems updated regularly, preventing malware from infecting your system or accessing your files.

 Refrain from Clicking on Suspicious Links